-This publication, which includes this Book, the related Compendium and the associated Website is designed to provide accurate forensic information and credible examinations concerning the geology, history, engineering, botany and collectanea of Oak Island, Nova Scotia, Canada, and use such examinations to seek answers to the primary questions of who, what, when, where, why and how of the Oak Island Treasure enigma.
+This publication, which includes this Compendium (volume II), the related Book (volume I), and the associated Website is designed to provide accurate forensic information and credible examinations concerning the geology, history, engineering, botany, and collectanea of Oak Island, Nova Scotia, Canada, and use such examinations to seek answers to the primary questions of who, what, when, where, why, and how of the Oak Island Treasure enigma.
 Every attempt has been made to verify information contained herein, however, the authors and publisher makes no representation in regards to the completeness or accuracy of the information, and accepts no liability of any kind, alleged to be caused, directly or indirectly, from this book.
 The author can be contacted at dneisen@satx.rr.com.